Legomaniak/APPLIC_IRCA/README.md

  Developer camera control with scripted configuration

 ## InfraSetup
- Easy setup and remote control for laboratory integration
+ Basic setup and remote control for laboratory integration

 ## InfraEasySetup
  Basic setup and control application for industry purpose